DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 See III/IIb/7c above.

-4. Cloud Blue: 8 minutes, for string orchestra; written when I was 19, & read by The Juilliard Concert String Orchestra under Thomas Ludwig.
+5 & three quarters minutes for string orchestra; written when I was 19; and read by the Juilliard Concert String Orchestra under Thomas Ludwig (photo below).
 To see the score, please visit above: "Listen; Orchestral Music."
-To hear "Cloud Blue" please click the red button below:
+To hear the original recording of "Cloud Blue" please click the red button below:

 Book IV: String and Chamber Symphonies: